ArctiqTeam/copilot-bootcamp-java/Labs/Lab 2.2 - Taking Off with Code/README.md

 > [!NOTE]
 > Only the results section of the test output was included above for brevity.

-### Step 2: Pre-takeoff Pilot Checks - Completing Unit Tests
+### Step 2: Pre-takeoff Pilot Checks - Improving Test Coverage

 - Open GitHub Copilot Chat, click **+** to clear prompt history.